 Smoking is prohibited in all public places and places of employment within the State of Arizona.[i]
 The term “public place” refers to all enclosed area to which the public is invited or in which the public is permitted.
 These include airports, banks, bars, common areas of apartment buildings, condominiums or other multifamily housing facilities, educational facilities, entertainment facilities or venues, healthcare facilities, hotel and motel common areas, laundromats, public transportation facilities, reception areas, restaurants, retail food production, marketing establishments, retail service establishments, retail stores, shopping malls, sports facilities, theaters, and waiting rooms.
 A private residence is generally not considered as a “public place” unless it is used as a child care, adult day care, or health care facility.[ii]

-“Places of employment” means an enclosed area under the control of a public or private employer that employees normally frequent during the course of employment.
-These include office buildings, work areas, auditoriums, employee lounges, restrooms, conference rooms, meeting rooms, classrooms, cafeterias, hallways, stairs, elevators, health care facilities, and private offices.
-It also includes vehicles owned and operated by the employer during working hours when the vehicle is occupied by more than one person.
+“Places of employment” means an enclosed area under the control of a public or private employer that employees normally frequent during the course of employment, including office buildings, work areas, auditoriums, employee lounges, restrooms, conference rooms, meeting rooms, classrooms, cafeterias, hallways, stairs, elevators, health care facilities, private offices and vehicles owned and operated by the employer during working hours when the vehicle is occupied by more than one person.
 A private residence is not a “place of employment” unless it is used as a child care, adult day care, or health care facility.[iii]

 The owner, manager, operator or employee of a place where smoking is regulated should inform the person who is smoking in such a place that smoking is illegal and request the person to stop smoking immediately.[iv]